Henry George Kendall: Death

 He died in an English nursing home in 1965 at the age of 91.
 His obituary in The Times made no mention of the sinking of the Empress of Ireland.
+Nurses attending Kendall on his death bed reported that in his delirium he seemed to be reliving the horror of a ship wreck.

 Descendants

-His grandson was the Anglican priest and hymn writer Canon Michael Saward, and his great grandchildren include F1 journalist Joe Saward and the late anti-rape campaigner Jill Saward.
+His grandson was the Anglican priest and hymn writer Canon Michael Saward, and his great-grandchildren include F1 journalist Joe Saward and the late anti-rape campaigner Jill Saward.